Ahmedewa/CREDIT-CARD-TRANSACTION-APP-USING-POSTGRESQL-DATABASE-AND-ANGULLAR-FRAMEWORK/README.md

-### **Enhancing the Angular Credit Card Transaction App with Mobb Vibe Shield, Middleware Integrations, and Ethereum Network Environments**

-This guide provides **detailed explanations, code, and automation techniques** for the following tasks:

-1. **Incorporate 'Mobb Vibe Shield' for Error Detection and Handling** (automating the process with Sentry).
-2. **Handle Different Ethereum Network Environments** in the app.
-3. **Integrate Middleware Components** (API Gateway, Load Balancer, Apache Spark, Axios.js, Webhook, and RabbitMQ).

----

 ERROR  DETECTION USING MOBB VIBE SHIELD, VIBE SHIELD AND SENTRY

 ## **1. Incorporate Mobb Vibe Shield for Error Detection and Handling**

-**Mobb Vibe Shield** is a testing framework for API testing and error detection.
-Here's how to integrate it into your app and send error logs to **Sentry** for monitoring.
+**Mobb Vibe Shield** is a testing framework for API testing and error detection. - integrate it into our app and send error logs to **Sentry** for monitoring.

 ---